VLC Media Player Frame Loss Test

 Click on the Mounting Info tab and Copy the Video Stream URL

-Go to the VLC Media Player app
+Open the VLC Media Player app

 * Click the Media Tab